The District Attorney's Office is open from 8 a.m. to 5 p.m., Monday through Friday.

 Law Interns - Appellate

 The Appellate Division is primarily responsible for all appeals and other post-trial matters in cases prosecuted by our office.
-Appellate interns work closely with the attorneys in the division, preparing appellate briefs and handling other matters that come into our division.
+Appellate interns work closely with the attorneys in the division, reading trial transcripts, preparing appellate briefs, attending court and handling other matters that come into our division.
 Interns of the Appellate Division must be currently enrolled in law school.
+Summer internships for rising 1L students usually run from the third week of May to the second week of August.
+Applications are accepted between January 15 and March 1.
+Internships are usually filled by the end of March.

 To apply for our internship, submit a resume and writing sample.